 What USB drives (flash/thumb/SSD) are best for video recording?

 The requirements for general data storage on a USB drive are lower than what is required when continuously recording a live video directly to the drive.
-So there are certainly drives which work fine for general file storage and transfer that will not work for video recording.
-Here is a reasonably priced & reliable 64GB option that we recommend.
-Note, this drive does need to be reformatted to exFAT after you receive it.
-From the factory it comes formatted FAT32.
+So there are many drives which certainly work fine for general file storage and transfer that will not work for video recording.
+While it might sound crazy, we couldn't find a single flash drive including all of the big brand names that was fully up to the task, so we developed our own.
+You can find that drive here and it's ready to use right out of the box.

-We recommend formatting drives to the exFAT file system with a 128K allocation size prior to using them.
-The drive linked above comes formatted this way from the factory.
+When reformatting drives to the exFAT file system we recommend selecting a 128K allocation size.
 Some drives ship with different settings which make them incompatible and reformatting may correct that.

 To reformat a USB drive in Windows, open Windows Explorer so you can see all of the drives on your computer.
 Right click on the USB drive you want to reformat and select Format.
 In the menus select File System: exFAT, Allocation unit size: 128 kilobytes.

-If you are looking for more extreme capability including greater storage and high file transfer speeds, a Samsung T5 portable SSD is a robust option that is popular within the professional video community and it comes at a modest price.
+If you are looking for more extreme capability including greater storage and high file transfer speeds, a Solid State Drive or SSD is an overall higher performance category than flash drives.
+A Samsung T5 portable SSD is a robust option that is popular within the professional video community and it comes at a modest price.
 This drive comes formatted appropriately to use right out of the box (exFAT file system).

 Let us know if you have any further questions/comments!